skhiggins/ra_guide/README.md

 ## ii.
 Working with GitHub
 GitHub is used to help facilitate sharing results and scripts with PIs and other research assistants, ensuring reproducibility of code, and having an up-to-date backup of current work, along with version control.
 ### Setting up a new repo on GitHub and cloning locally
-1. Create new repo on GitHub, including a template .gitignore file.
-Modify .gitignore file on GitHub to include additional folders and files to exclude from updates: documents, data and certain file types.
+1. Create new repo on GitHub, including a template `.gitignore` file (use corresponding Python, R or Stata template).
+The `.gitignore` file determines which files and folders will be ignored in every update.
+You should include the folders `data` and `proc` in the `.gitignore`.
+Additionally, there might be some file types you want to ignore (for example, auxiliary LaTeX files).
+The set of files to ignore will change depending on the project.

 2. Type the following commands in terminal:
     1. Change to directory where repo will be cloned
         ```sh